Everyone

 Pay and leave if an employee is not working after a natural disaster or emergency

-If the workplace cannot be accessed, is closed, or is open but the employee is unable to work, employers and employees should refer to their , workplace policies and the specific circumstances to determine leave and pay.
+If the workplace cannot be accessed, is closed, or is open but the employee is unable to work, employers and employees should refer to their Employment agreements contain the terms and conditions of employment.
+Every employee must have a written employment agreement outlining the terms and conditions of employment.
+‘Employment agreement’ has a broader meaning that includes all other documents and other agreements forming part of the contractual agreement between the employee and employer.

 Generally, if the situation is not covered under a lawful provision within an employment agreement or workplace policy, an employer is required to pay an employee who is ready, willing, and able to work if work is not available through no fault of the employee (for example, if the workplace has no power).
-In these situations, it is important to act in and apply common sense.
+In these situations, it is important to act in Good faith means dealing with each other honestly, openly, and without misleading each other.
+It requires parties to raise issues in a fair and timely manner, treat the other party with respect, and give the other party information which may be referred to in any future discussions.

 Working from home